oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

 # EntityModel

 **EntityModel**:
- - Provides an approach to work with backend over JSON API
+ - Provides an approach to work with backend over JSON:API
  - With the help of registry, allows to share data over the user interface

 ### Create a new model